sertomviz/viz-react-symfony-graphql-example/README.md

 Sample app with two separated parts: GraphQL API (created through the Symfony 4 PHP framework with Oveblog bundle) and SPA (the React app with Apollo qraphql).

-It contains a basic CRUD of companies to demonstrate the use of Apollo GraphQL hooks in React, like useQuery, useMutation, and use of Apollo cache as an alternative to Redux.
+It's a basic CRUD of companies to demonstrate the use of Apollo GraphQL hooks in React (useQuery, useMutation) and use of Apollo cache as an alternative to Redux.

-The main components of the Symfony part:
+The main components of Symfony part:

 - Overblog/GraphQL bundle
 - Doctrine
-- Doctrine Migrations
+- Validator

-The main components of the React part:
+The main components of React part:

 - Apollo
 - Webpack